abdullahmusheer/abdullahmusheer/README.md

 - 👋 Hi, I’m @abdullahmusheer
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning SQL, CSS,Javascript
+- 🌱 I’m interested in database architecture and data analytics
 - 💞️ Not looking to collaborate at the moment
-- 📫 Reach me at x_xabdullahx(instagram)
+- 📫 Reach me at x_xabdullahx(instagram) or https://ca.linkedin.com/in/abdullah-rizvi

 <!---
 abdullahmusheer/abdullahmusheer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.